vikshiv/mumemto/README.md

 ```sh
 mumemto viz (-i PREFIX | -m MUMFILE)
 ```
 Use `mumemto viz -h` to see options for customizability.
 As of now, only strict and partial multi-MUMs are supported (rare multi-MEM support coming soon), thus a `*.mums` output is required.

 An interactive plot (with plotly) can be generated with `mumemto viz --interactive`.

+## Getting Help

+If you run into any issues or have any questions, please feel free to reach out to us either (1) through GitHub Issues or (2) reach out to me at vshivak1 [at] jhu.edu

+## Citing Mumemto

+Preprint coming soon!